leobessa/dynamo-autoscale/README.md

 situation.
 By default, there is no `--flush-after` and downscales will wait indefinitely, this may not be desirable.

-# Developers
+# Developers / Tooling

-Everything below this part of the README is intended for people that want to work on the dynamo-autoscale codebase.
+Everything below this part of the README is intended for people that want to work on the dynamo-autoscale codebase or use the internal tools that we use for testing new rulesets.

 ## Technical details